braadworst/lr-server-renderer/README.md

 ```
 renderer.render('<section>...</section>', '.placeholderName');
 ```

-_Method sets the template for the output, all components will be added to this template_ **html:string**
+_Method sets the template for the output, all components will be added to this template._

+**html:string**
 The components html that you want to load.

 **placeholder:string**
 A html selector that should be the parent of the html you want to add.
 The contents of the placeholder will be removed before adding the new html.

 ---

 ### renderer.state(state)